Co-spectral radius for countable equivalence relations: Existence of the co-spectral radius for subrelations

 \subsection{Normal subrelations, the proof of Theorem \ref{T:existence of the relative spectral radius} (\ref{item: ergodic normalizer})}

-In this subsection, we prove that the co-spectral radius $\rho^{\cS}(x)$ is almost surely constant when $\cS$ is either ergodic or normal.
-In fact, we prove something more general for which we need partial one-sided normalizers.
+In this subsection, we prove that the co-spectral radius $\rho^{\cS}(x)$ is almost surely constant when $\cS$ is either ergodic normal (the case when $\cS$ is ergodic is fairly direct, see Corollary \ref{cor: local 23} (\ref{item: almost sure existence local cs})).
+We prove a common generalization of the cases where $\cS$ is normal or ergodic, for which we need partial one-sided normalizers.